-Payment of Additional Amounts All payments made in respect of the New Bonds will be made free and clear of, and without withholding or deduction for or on account of, any present or future Venezuelan taxes, unless such withholding or deduction is required by law.
+Original Issue Discount.....
+The Notes may be issued with "original issue discount" for U.S. federal income tax purposes.
+Regardless of a U.S. Holder's (as defined under "Tax Considerations") regular method of tax accounting, the U.S. Holder is generally required to accrue the original issue discount on a note on a constant yield basis and include the accruals in gross income, whether or not the U.S. Holder receives a corresponding cash payment on the note during the taxable year.
+For a summary of the material U.S. federal income tax consequences of the purchase, ownership and disposition of the notes, see "Material U.S. Federal Income Tax Consequences."
+All payments made in respect of the Notes will be made Payment of Additional Amounts..... free and clear of, and without withholding or deduction for or on account of, any present or future Venezuelan taxes, unless such withholding or deduction is required by law.
 Subject to certain exceptions, in the event of any such withholding or deduction the Issuer will pay such additional amounts ("Additional Amounts") as may be necessary so that the net amount received by each holder after such withholding or deduction would not be less than the amount such holder would have received absent the withholding or deduction.
-See "Description of the New Bonds-Additional Amounts."
-Optional Redemption We may redeem the New Bonds in whole, or in part, at our option, at any time and from time to time prior to the maturity thereof at 100% of the outstanding principal amount, plus a "make-whole" amount, plus accrued and unpaid interest, if any, and Additional Amounts, if any, to the redemption date upon the satisfaction of certain conditions.
-See "Description of the New Bonds-Redemption."
-We may also redeem the New Bonds in whole but not in part, at our option, at 100% of the outstanding principal amount, plus accrued and unpaid interest and Additional Amounts, if any, in the event of specific changes affecting taxation on the New Bonds.
-See "Description of the New Bonds- Redemption."
-Transfer Restrictions The New Bonds have not been, and will not be, registered under the Securities Act or under any state securities laws and are subject to certain restrictions on transfer and resale.
-The New Bonds may only be offered and sold (1) to persons who are QIBs, in reliance on the exemption from the registration requirements of the Securities Act provided by Rule 144A; or (2) to non-U.S. Persons (as defined in Regulation S of the Securities Act) in offshore transactions in reliance on Regulation S under the Securities Act; and (3) in accordance with any applicable law.
-We will not be required to, nor do we intend to, register the New Bonds for resale under the Securities Act or to offer to exchange the New Bonds for notes registered under the Securities Act or the securities laws of any jurisdiction.
-See "Transfer Restrictions."
-No Established Trading Market There can be no assurance as to the development or liquidity of a market for the New Bonds.
-Original Issue Discount The New Bonds will be issued with original issue discount for U.S. federal income tax purposes.
-Regardless of a U.S. Holder's (as defined under "Tax Considerations - Certain U.S. Federal Income Tax Consequences") regular method of tax accounting, the U.S. Holder is generally required to accrue the original issue discount on a New Bond on a constant yield basis and include the accruals in gross income, whether or not the U.S. Holder receives a corresponding cash payment on the New Bond during the taxable year.
-For a summary of the material U.S. federal income tax consequences of the purchase, ownership and disposition of the New Bonds, see "Tax Considerations - Certain U.S. Federal Income Tax Consequences."
+See "Description of the Notes-Additional Amounts."
+We may redeem the Notes in whole, or in part, at our Optional Redemption option, at any time and from time to time prior to the maturity thereof at 100% of the then outstanding principal amount, plus a "make-whole" amount, plus accrued and unpaid interest, if any, and Additional Amounts, if any, to the redemption date upon the satisfaction of certain conditions.
+See "Description of the Notes-Redemption."
+We may also redeem the Notes in whole but not in part, at our option, at 100% of the outstanding principal amount, plus accrued and unpaid interest, if any and Additional Amounts, in the event of specific changes affecting taxation on the Notes.
+See "Description of the Notes-Redemption."
+Transfer Restrictions.....
+The Notes have not been, and will not be, registered under the Securities Act or under any state securities laws and are subject to certain restrictions on transfer and resale.
+The Notes may only be offered and sold (1) to persons who are QIBs, in reliance on the exemption from the registration requirements of the Securities Act provided by Rule 144A; or (2) to non-U.S. Persons (as defined in Regulation S of the Securities Act) in offshore transactions in reliance on Regulation S under the Securities Act; and (3) in accordance with any applicable law.
+We will not be required to, nor do we intend to, register the Notes for resale under the Securities Act or to offer to exchange the Notes for notes registered under the Securities Act or the securities laws of any jurisdiction.
+See "Transfer